Matrix concentration inequalities via the method of exchangeable pairs: Proof of Theorem Proof of Theorem 7.4

 We may invoke the triangle inequality for the $L_{2p}$ norm to obtain

 We can apply the matrix BDG inequality to control this expectation, which yields an algebraic inequality between $E^2$ and $E$.
 We solve this inequality to bound $E^2$.

 The series $\mtx{X}$ consists of centered, independent random matrices, so we can use the Stein pair described in Section~\ref{sec:indep-sum}.
-According to~\eqref{eqn:indep-sum-DeltaX}, the conditional variance $\mtx{\Delta}_{\mtx{X}}$ takes the form
+According to \eqref{eqn:indep-sum-DeltaX}, the conditional variance $\mtxx{\Delta}_{\mtx{X}}$ takes the form

-The first inequality follows from the operator convexity~\eqref{eqn:square-convex} of the square function; we have computed the second expectation exactly.
-The last bound follows from the operator Jensen inequality~\eqref{eqn:kadison}.
+The first inequality follows from the operator convexity \eqref {eqn:square-convex} of the square function; the second expectation is computed exactly.
+The last bound uses the operator Jensen inequality \eqref{eqn:kadison}.
 Now, the matrix BDG inequality yields

 The third line follows from the triangle inequality for the $L_p$ norm and Jensen's inequality.